chromeos-games/JIA-3337-match4/readme.md

 * Player move order can be randomized if desired
 * Player names can be changed
 * AI difficulty setting can be changed, but no AI implemented yet
+* Games can be paused by leaving the screen and continued by pressing the continue button in the main menu

 ### Bug Fixes
 * Fixed tutorial video play button shifting when playing video